KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

 kdft Apple.java

-Complex code can also be templated, for example this forex rate retriever written in Python.
+Complex code can also be templated.
+Here's an example of a forex rate retriever written in Python:

 name: python-demo